John Senyonyi

-John Musisi Senyonyi is a mathematician, academic, evangelist and academic administrator in Uganda.
+John Musisi Senyonyi is a Ugandan mathematician, academic, evangelist and academic administrator.
 He is the immediate past Vice Chancellor of Uganda Christian University, a private university that was accredited by the Uganda National Council of Higher Education (UNCHE), in 1997.
 He was appointed to that position in 2010.
-Following ten continuous years in that position, he resigned, and handed over to Aaron Mushengyezi, in August 2020.
+Following ten continuous years in that position, he retired, and handed over to Aaron Mushengyezi, in August 2020.

 Background and education

 He was born in Nakasongola District, in 1956, to Eriakimu Kajja, a schoolteacher and Mrs. Kajja, a full-time housewife.
 He is one of thirteen siblings.
 One of his brothers the late Peter Nyombi, Uganda's former Attorney General and former Member of Parliament for "Buruuli County" in Nakasongola District.

 From 1961 until 1968, Senyonyi attended Nakasongola Primary School and later Bbowa Church of Uganda Primary School.
 From 1969 until 1972, he attended Ndejje Senior Secondary School for his O-Level education.
-He then transferred to Kings College Buddo, for his A-Level education, from 1973 until 1974.
+He then transferred to Kings College Budo, for his A-Level education, from 1973 until 1974.
 In 1975, he was admitted to the University of Nairobi, where he studied Mathematics, graduating with the degree of Bachelor of Science in Mathematics in 1978.
 Later, he obtained the Certificate in Management, from the International College of Management, Sydney, in Australia.
 He also holds the degree of Master of Arts in Theology, from Trinity International University, in the United States, obtained in 1992.
 His degree of Doctorate in Mathematical Statistics, was obtained from the University of Melbourne, in Australia, in 1984.